 Alright, alright, cheesy title — but we’re here to tell you that Four Hands is a hot brand right now.
-It’s rustic, vintage-inspired and contemporary designs supplies style for many demographics and furniture shoppers.
+Its rustic, vintage-inspired and contemporary designs supply style for many demographics and furniture shoppers.

 This is a furniture manufacturer that values beauty created from natural and manmade elements you may not expect.
 Whether you’re looking for leather furniture or a bursting brass chandelier, Four Hands has you covered.

-During this spring’s High Point Market, the largest furniture market in the world, the marketing team caught up with Charla Adams, Four Hands brand marketing manager, to chat about the latest trends Four Hands is bringing to the metaphorical table soon.
+During this spring’s High Point Market, the largest furniture market in the world, the marketing team caught up with Charla Adams, Four Hands brand marketing manager, to chat about the latest trends Four Hands will soon bring to the metaphorical table.
 And while these specific designs won’t be available in-store for a few months, the style tips on the newest furniture fashion trends can be applied with the help of your personal Furnitureland South Design Consultant.

 Furnitureland South: Why should customers purchase Four Hands furniture?